atlregional/atltransit.org/pages/fares/passes.md

 ## Regional Fare Card

-BreezeCard is the regional transit fare card for Atlanta.
-To pay for your trip, you can either pre-load cash value onto your BreezeCard, or you can pre-load a multi-trip pass product for a specific transit agency (MARTA, Cobb, Gwinnett or GRTA).
+Breeze Card is the regional transit fare card for Atlanta.
+To pay for your trip, you can either pre-load cash value onto your Breeze Card, or you can pre-load a multi-trip pass product for a specific transit agency (MARTA, Cobb, Gwinnett or GRTA).
 Frequent riders should consider purchasing a multi-trip or monthly pass, as it provides added discounts by purchasing in bulk.
-To receive a free transfer between MARTA and any Breeze partner agency, you must use a BreezeCard.
+To receive a free transfer between MARTA and any Breeze partner agency, you must use a Breeze Card.
 Currently the region does not have one regional fare that can be used across multiple agencies (i.e. a MARTA fare is only valid on MARTA, and a Cobb fare is only valid on Cobb).